OlliNiemitalo/norm/README.md

 2.304016813944474*x^1 + -1.6427206546268964*x^3 + 0.4009100949022211*x^5
 ```

-I don't know if their result was affected by their numerical safety considerations but it's not optimal in minimum max abs error sense.
+Naively looking it's not optimal in minimum max abs error sense, but they do include a safety margin at every iteration rather than just in the beginning as I do (I guess).
+Intuitively their "greedy is optimal" theory seems correct.
 Comparison of my f(x) and their g(x) composite functions:

 ![image](https://github.com/user-attachments/assets/7bb54ee5-ce6f-4a27-aef8-de2157553f65)